 Although there are a handful of hotels and guesthouses in Masaya, they are, on the whole, pretty basic.
 I would recommend staying in Granada, where the choice of accommodation is broader.
 We based ourselves in Hotel Plaza Colon and did day trips from there.
 Alternatively, there are a few hotels in Lake Apoyo which are also within easy reach of Masaya.
-We stayed in Pacaya Lodge and Spa on our penultimate night in Nicaragua, on our way back to the airport from the Pacific coast.
+We stayed in Pacaya Lodge & Spa on our penultimate night in Nicaragua, on our way back to the airport from the Pacific coast.

 You May Also Enjoy the Following Posts:

 Family Hotel Review: Pacaya Lodge